digideskio/myJblog/contents/english/2015-07-16-vocabulary.md

-# [Vocabulary] idiomatic, obtain, through, rewind, touch base, comprise, trick(s), potential, refer, infer, indirection, progress, century, toward
+# [Vocabulary] idiom, idiomatic, obtain, through, rewind, touch base, comprise, trick(s), potential, refer, infer, indirection, progress, century, toward

+## idiom

+n. 成語.  習慣用法

+a group of words established by usage as having a meaning not deducible from those of the individual words. (e.g., ranin cats and dogs, see the light)

 ## idiomatic

+慣用的

 using, containing, or denoting expressions that are natural to a native speaker.

-慣用的
+> the new teacher's idiomatic approach to dealing wiht special-neeeds students is already showing signs of success.

+more:

+> Idiomatic Go applications are often composed of many packages, which are organized by having code in different folders, and this is also true of the Go standard library.

 ## obtain